 - The graduate student’s thesis advisor must send a short email of support to the program director Suzanne Young.
 Variations on the following suggested text are acceptable, “As the thesis advisor for _____, I approve their application to co-teach an Associates in Teaching course during the next academic year.”

 - The DGS will then submit the applications plus a letter of support for each one no later than February 12, 2021, via email, to the program director Suzanne Young.

 - No applications will be accepted after the deadline

-- A selection committee comprised of former AT faculty, Graduate School Deans, and Center for Teaching and Learning staff will review all applications and notify applicants by late March 2019.
+- A selection committee comprised of former AT faculty and Center for Teaching and Learning staff will review all applications and notify applicants by late March 2021.

 Please contact Suzanne Young, the Director of Graduate and Postdoctoral Teaching Development in the CTL if you have questions about the program.